AestasBritannia/Hydro-Br-leur/README.md

 # Hydro-BrÛleur
-  A magisk module for devices running on Dimensity flagship platforms.
+  A magisk module for devices running on Dimensity flagship platforms and OnePlus devices.
 Providing some features contributed by Shadow3, Mly, Ray and Hamjin.

 # Features:
   1. Optimizes different application scenarios to enhance user experience.
 It includes adjusting affinity, memory management, processor and graphics processor frequency policies, etc.